fido-device-onboard/pri-fidoiot/component-samples/demo/reseller/README.md

 # About

-The FDO Reseller is designed to resell a client before or after being sold.
-Manufacturer, Rendezvous and Owner Service in a single
+The FDO Reseller Service is designed to act as a intermediary between an Owner and Manufacturer of the Device.
-**docker** instance.
-The purpose of this demo is to fast-track demonstration of FDO protocol using different client implementations.

 ***NOTE***: The Reseller service is provided to demonstrate operation of FDO components.
 Appropriate security measures with respect to key-store management and credential management should be considered while performing production deployment of any FDO component.